 What Is Chapter 13 bankruptcy?

 This type of personal bankruptcy involves repayment of your debts over a three-to-five-year period.
 It allows you to catch up on missed house payments so you can avoid foreclosure.
-This structured payment plan can help you restructure car and other loan payments while paying zero percent interest on your credit cards and medical bills.
+This structured payment plan can also help you restructure car and other loan payments while paying zero percent interest on your credit cards and medical bills.

 This option allows you to pay your debts on your terms while preserving treasured assets.
-You can also include certain debts that would not otherwise be eliminated in a Chapter 7 bankruptcy such as tax debts, property settlements from a divorce, student loans and past-due child support payments.
+You can also include certain debts that would not otherwise be eliminated in a Chapter 7 bankruptcy, such as tax debts, property settlements from a divorce, student loans and past-due child support payments.

-Choosing My Firm To Represent You
+Choosing Our Firm To Represent You

 Schedule A Consult Today To Learn More About How The Law Can Help You